aschmelyun/docker-compose-laravel/README.md

 **If you are using your server or local environment as the root user:**

 - Bring any container(s) down with `docker-compose down`
-- Rename `docker-compose.root.yml` file to `docker-compose.root.yml`, replacing the previous one
+- Replace any instance of `php.dockerfile` in the docker-compose.yml file with `php.root.dockerfile`
 - Re-build the containers by running `docker-compose build --no-cache`

 **If you are using your server or local environment as a user that is not root:**